 - Avanafil (Stendra)

 These drugs are generally safe and effective for most men.
-They may not be appropriate for men with certain health conditions, such as severe heart disease, heart failure, history of stroke or heart attack, or uncontrolled high blood pressure or diabetes.
-Men who take nitrate drugs cannot use PDE5 inhibitors, and these drugs can also interact with other medications.
+They may not be appropriate for men with certain health conditions, such as severe heart disease, heart failure, uncontrolled high blood pressure, diabetes, or a history of stroke or heart attack.
+Men who take nitrate drugs cannot use PDE5 inhibitors.
+PDE5 inhibitors can also interact with other medications.
 Talk to your doctor about whether PDE5 inhibitor drugs are a safe choice for you.

 - Alprostadil injections or suppositories